MP for Maidenhead

 Liberal Democrat Spokesperson (Investment and Trade)

-Joshua Reynolds is a Liberal Democrat MP for Maidenhead, first elected in 2024.
-He serves as the Liberal Democrat Spokesperson for Investment and Trade and sits on the Business and Trade Committee as well as the Sub-Committee on Economic Security, Arms and Export Controls.
-In Parliament he has also participated in the Finance (No. 2) Bill committee in early 2026.
+Joshua Reynolds is the Liberal Democrat MP for Maidenhead, elected in 2024.
+He currently serves as the Liberal Democrat Spokesperson for Investment and Trade (opposition since October 2025) and sits on the Business and Trade Committee and the Sub-Committee on Economic Security, Arms and Export Controls (from 2024 and 2025 respectively).
+He also participated in the Finance (No. 2) Bill committee in early 2026.

-He has nine declared interests: gifts, benefits and hospitality from UK sources (three entries); miscellaneous entries (three); donations and other support for activities as an MP (one); employment and earnings (one); and ongoing paid employment (one).
+Declared interests cover nine items, including gifts, benefits and hospitality from UK sources; miscellaneous interests; donations and other support for MP activities; and paid employment, including ongoing paid work.

 Generated 21 February 2026